aviraljanveja/ML_Theory/ML Models from Scratch/README.md

-*Fundamental machine learning models covered in CalTech CS 156 course, from scratch in Python.*
+*Fundamental machine learning models covered in this course, from scratch, in Python.*